-Oregon is known for great golfing, and it’s one of the safest and most enjoyable ways to get outside with a group of friends.
+The Willamette Valley, Oregon is known for great golfing due to its naturally green environment and mild climate.
+Golfing is also one of the safest and most enjoyable ways to get outside with a group of friends.

 Here at Fernwood Circle Guest Houses, our guests often ask about where they can play a round of golf.
 We love answering those questions.
 In fact, Fernwood Circle Guest Houses owner Alexandra happens to be an avid golfer!

 Since golfing is an outdoor sport that allows for social distancing, our local courses have remained open at a lower capacity.
 Corvallis has you covered, whether you enjoy a quick par-three game or a premium experience at Corvallis Club, a top local golf course.

 In 2020, we chatted with the Corvallis Club’s General Manager Joe Mayo, and Certified PGA Professional Jordan Ropp, to learn more about this iconic golf course.
 Also, Corvallis Club member Rob Schneider offers a hobbyist (players) perspective.

 Exclusive offer: Guests at Fernwood Circle Guest Houses have access to the usual member’s only Corvallis Club’s golf course.
 Tee times are as available, and should be booked in advance.
 Contact your host, Alexandra, for reservations before or during your stay.
 Our guests enjoy the comfort and amenities of a “Fernwood Circle” Corvallis vacation stay, in a premium stand-alone home, and also can play the area’s most exclusive golf course!